cmaneu/xaml-coding-guidelines/README.md

 ```

 ##### **Rule description**
-A violation of this rule occurs when an element's name contains precise type indication, and when no code is using specificities of this class, but only properties/methods defined on a base class/interface.
+A violation of this rule occurs when an element's name contains precise type indication and when no code is using specificities of this class, but only properties/methods defined on a base class/interface.

 For a lot of use cases, you don't need to know the exact element type.
 Let's see it in an example:
 ```xml